vaibhavk97/The-Bhagavad-Gita-Embeddings/Readme.md

 Inspired from the recent projects on the Bible and the Torah as shown here: https://mobile.twitter.com/itsandrewgao/status/1618733052347441153

-OpenAI embeddings computed for Bhagavad Gita, which can be used for powering any app/website experience upon combination with GPT-3.
+OpenAI embeddings computed for the Bhagavad Gita, which can be used for powering any app/website experience upon combination with GPT-3.

 More instructions on using the embeddings for question answering can be found here: https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb